mattheww/gomill/gomill_docs/settings.rst

    execute arbitrary code.
 On a shared system, do not make the competition directory or the control file world-writeable.

+The recommended filename extension for the control file is :file:`.ctl`.

 .. _data types:

 Data types